 An Acquired Taste

 Greens work the same way.
-Dandelion might taste too bitter to you now, but after eating it for a while, you’ll notice that you won’t mind the flavor and will actually enjoy it.
+Dandelion might taste too bitter to you right now.
+Try it again after drinking green smoothies for a few weeks and you’ll be surprised!

 Build Up To Bitter Greens

 Instead of packing your blender half full with dandelion or kale, try adding one handful of bitter greens with one handful of spinach and slowly increase the ratio over time.